The Hubbard Model: Numerical results

 The most intriguing phase at $x=0$ occurs for $U_{\rm c1} < U < U_{\rm c2} \approx 10t$.
-Here there is evidence of a compactified version of a spin-liquid phase of some sort.
+Here there is evidence that the system becomes a spin liquid in the 2d limit.
 For instance, for $M=4$ and suitable boundary conditions, there seems to be a fully gapped state with only very short-range spin correlations.
-It was concluded in ref.~\cite{zaleteltriangle} that this phase is chiral - indicating that in the 2d limit it would correspond to a chiral spin liquid (\ie\ a Kalmeyer-Laughlin phase~\cite{kalmeyerlaughlin}).
+It was concluded in ref.~\cite{zaleteltriangle} that this phase is chiral - indicating that in the 2d limit it would correspond to a time reversal symmetry breaking chiral spin liquid (\ie\ a Kalmeyer-Laughlin phase~\cite{kalmeyerlaughlin}).
 This has a degree of naturalness as it is easy to conceive a continuous transition from a $d+id$ SC to a chiral spin liquid.
-However, it should be mentioned that other studies~\cite{shengtriangle,shengchiraltriangle} have found evidence that this intermediate phase is a fully gapped but non-chiral state - a compactified version of a $\MZ\nd_2$ spin liquid (\ie\ a Moessner-Sondhi phase~\cite{moessnersondhi}) - or even a gapless spin liquid~\cite{eggerttriangle} with a nodal spinon spectrum.
+However, it should be mentioned that other studies~\cite{shengtriangle,shengchiraltriangle} have found evidence that this intermediate phase is a fully gapped but non-chiral state -- which is suggestive that there is a $\MZ\nd_2$ spin liquid (\ie\ a Moessner-Sondhi phase~\cite{moessnersondhi}) in the 2D limit -- or even a gapless spin liquid~\cite{eggerttriangle} with a nodal spinon spectrum.

 Finally, for $U_{\rm c2} < U$ there is a phase with local correlations corresponding to the 120$^\circ$ antiferromagentic state, known to be the ground state of the 2d model in the large $U$ limit.